silentorb/metahub_js/README.md

 * disconnect_all() checks to ensure that it does not cause an infinite loop.
 * A meta_object does not need to be connected to a parent.
 The possibility of MetaHub automatically firing disconnect_all() only happens once a parent-child relationship is established.
 * It is common for parent-child relationships to be defined as "a.connect(b, 'parent', 'child')", but MetaHub only considers the 'parent' label.
 It is perfectly valid to have connections such as "a.connect(b, 'parent', 'item')".
+* Two meta_objects can have multiple connections to each other by using different labels.

 Meta_Object
 =========